BennyKok/runtime-debug-action-docs/index.md

 **RuntimeDebugAction** is a runtime debug menu system that lets you register and trigger debug actions with no extra setup.
 With a set of built-in debug actions and a tiny logger that works out of the box, RDA is built to supercharge your mobile and desktop game development.

 > [!WARNING]
-> This documentation is still in it's early stages, please notify me if there's anything out of place or not explained well.
+> This documentation is still in it's early stages, please notify me if there's anything out of place or not covered.

 ## Quick Start